data301-2021-summer2/group30-project/README.md

-# Group 30 - Analyzing Police Killings Dataset
+# Group 30 - Analyzing Risk Factors for Police Killing Accidents

 - Your title can change over time.